Part 2, The Allies Return

 Meanwhile, Dolan took in his new realm.
-In front of him was a marsh ranging for a thousand yards at its narrowest.
-No Germans would be coming through there.
-However, they would be coming from the road itself.
+No Germans would be coming through from the marsh ranging in front of him.
+However, they would be coming from the causeway itself.

-Elsewhere, Colonel Mosley Jr, with his broken leg, was relieved of command early that morning, and his executive officer, Lt-Colonel John “Iron Mike” Michaelis, was appointed in his stead.
-Michaelis objective was immediate: neutralize a German coast artillery battery of 122mm howitzers at Sainte Martin-de-Varreville, a mile behind Utah Beach.
+Elsewhere, Colonel Mosley Jr, with his broken leg, was relieved of command early that morning, and his executive officer, Lt-Colonel John “Iron Mike” Michaelis, took over.
+Michaelis' objective was immediate: neutralize a German coastal artillery battery of 122mm howitzers at Sainte Martin-de-Varreville, a mile behind Utah Beach.
 To take out the guns, the 502nd had to also deal with the battery garrison billeted in fifteen stone farmhouses and barns laid out the road on the northeast fringes of Mésières.
 The entire place was known to American planners as the “W-X-Y-Z complex.”

 Lt-Colonel Steve Chappuis, commanding the 2nd Battalion had the job of knocking out the battery, while being aided by Lt-Colonel Robert Cole’s 3rd Battalion which was to seize the causeways leading from Utah Beach.
 Meanwhile, Lt-Colonel Patrick Cassidy’s 1st Battalion was to destroy the Germans at the W-X-Y-Z.

 At the complex, a blood-bath ensued.
-More Germans were billeted there than expected and the American para found themselves under heavy fire.
-One man, Staff Sergeant Harrison Summers went berserk, running from building to building, spraying the interiors with bullets from this Thompson submachine gun, killing dozens of Germans.
+More Germans were billeted there than expected and the American paras found themselves under heavy fire.
+One man, Staff Sergeant Harrison Summers, went berserk, running from building to building, spraying the interiors with bullets from this Thompson submachine gun, killing dozens.
 A lieutenant with Summers was badly wounded.
 Summers did not refrain from his killing spree.
-Moving from building to building he and another man, Private First Class John Camien (who had an M1 Carbine), killed some 32 Germans.
+Moving from forward he and another man, Private First Class John Camien (who had an M1 Carbine), killed some 32 Germans.

 Confronted by a two-story building set up as a barracks, Summers’ luck appeared to run out.
 Furious return fire from the Germans killed four paratroopers and wounded another four.
 One of the wounded, a machine-gunner, sprayed the house with bullets, igniting a haystack next to the building which also set a nearby a shed full of ammunition on fire.